dk14/wolfram-mega/docs/dsl.md

                 // alice reveals private key for an empty repayment wallet in order to sign this CET,
                 // since bob did not pay to that wallet, the key is worthless
                 // but alice gets deposit with this "empty pockets proof"
+                // nuance: Alice can only withdraw funds from repayment wallet after redemtion deadline2 below
+                // bob has to send money with deadline2 timelock, so alice would not empty it
-                // ^ this plays a role of payment oracle without third-party pay.party("bob", "btc").pays("alice", "usd").amount(10, "btc")
+                // ^ this approach plays a role of payment oracle without third-party dsl.if("timelock2", ["yes"], ["no"]).then(_ => { //(ANYPREVOUT in BTC is attempt to address this inconvinience)
-                // note ANYPREVOUT can be used instead for convinience (if BTC adopts it)
-                // without ANYPREVOUT,
-                // if Bob is accidentally pys after deadline - Alice might reveal wallet with his repayment for anyone to take.
-She still gets his deposit though.
+                    //timelock2 expired - we assume Alice got money }).else(pay => {
+                    pay.party("bob", "btc").pays("alice", "usd").amount(10, "btc")
+                })
-                // Thus such contracts always have a deadline to repay (timelock above) }).else(pay => {
+            }).else(pay => {
-                // alice does not reveal pk for special wallet, since Bob sent money there })
+                // alice does not reveal pk for repayment wallet, since Bob sent money there })
 })
 ```